makerdao/mips/MIP58/MIP58.md

 The supervisors should be reputable service providers entities.
 There are not expected to take any decision beside acting on DAO Resolutions and managing the day to days administrative operations of the Foundation.

-While not expected to act on significant matters without a DAO Resolution or a Committee guidance, it is always a possibility that external actors would act in good faith on directors' resquest (without a DAO Resolution) incuring a liability for the Foundation.
+While not expected to act on significant matters without a DAO Resolution or a Committee guidance, it is always a possibility that external actors would act in good faith on directors' request (without a DAO Resolution) incurring a liability for the Foundation.
 This should be a quite remote issue with any service provider.

 It is the intent of the MIP to add a director only to replace a defaulting or resigning director.
 Having more than one director doesn't significantly reduce the issue mentioned above.